jeremylynch83/drjeremylynch/master/master.md

 ## Outlook

 Chronic subdural haematoma is becoming more common as the population ages, especially in people on blood-thinning medicines.
-MMA embolisation offers a safe and effective alternative to surgery, with fewer recurrences and quicker recovery.
+MMA embolisation offers a safe and effective treatment to reduce recurrences.